secretgogeta-kernels/Ciclone/README.md

 | **Vanity Search**  | 120             | No option to select a range of private keys for search.                                    |
 | **Cyclone AVX2**   | 139             | Computing 8 hash160 per batch                                                              |
 | **Cyclone AVX512** | 159             | Computing 16 hash160 per batch                                                             |

+- **NB!** The Windows version of Cyclone performs 6–8% slower than the Linux version!

 ---
 ## 🔷 Example Output